-A simple cellphone RF signal detector is a high gain op amp amplifier which detects slightest of RF disturbance that might be created by various electrical systems.
+A cellphone or mobile phone detector is actually a high gain op amp amplifier which detects slightest of RF disturbance from a mobile phone, and illuminates an LED.

 Mobile phones today being the major generator of RF interference is easily picked up by this circuit and can be seen through an LED illumination at the output of the circuit.